 The narrative (the outline) is the skeleton.
 The dialogue is the meat.
 The narration (what somebody is thinking) is the nervous system.
-The body language, physical expressions and scenery in general are the skin.
+The body language, physical expressions and the scenery which encases them are the blood underlying the skin.

 My ethos is that the writer shouldn’t make a character’s situation too easy or hard.
 This is because it makes the story more original, unpredictable and thought-provoking.
 If scenes get too long, interweave them like a movie or a TV series.

-My novels have presages i.e. foreshadowing plot points e.g. Martin Scorsese’s Casino has a scene that takes place at a baseball game, which serves as an omen because it forebodes the beating of a main character.
+My novels have presages i.e. prophetic plot points e.g. Martin Scorsese’s Casino has a scene that takes place at a baseball game, which serves as an omen because it forebodes the beating of two characters.

 It’s better to imply something versus stating it.
 If something can’t be implied, showing is better than telling.
 It’s also best not to say anything because people would come to the right conclusion about why something was said, thought or done.